 The fence material depends on how well you keep your house.
 With all the extra time in the world to make sure the exterior of your house looks impeccable, you could go with the fancy wrought iron fencing.
 This fencing in all of its strength and beauty requires sanding or repainting every two to three years - who can remember to do that?
 If you want the fence with the least maintenance, you can choose vinyl fencing.
 It resists paint, maintenance free, is five times stronger and four times more flexible than other wood fences.
 It's a little more costly than other materials, but it's worth the investment.

 In order to get the job done right the first time, you should research to find a reputable local fencing contractor in Horseshoe Bay

 that has the experience to do just that.
 This is very important.
 No matter who you choose, the contractor should be responsive, easy to work with, and should do what they can to give you the fence you imagined.
-The Benchmark Texas Construction Company specializes in residential construction and does not sacrifice quality to save a dollar.
+Benchmark Fence & Deck Co. specializes in residential construction and does not sacrifice quality to save a dollar.
 With a combined 50 years of experience in the construction field, this team knows exactly what it is doing.

 We can build a fence for you out of any material you'd like.
 If it's not listed on our site, then you can tell us the material you want and we'll make the arrangements to get it for you.
 During the whole project, our customer service representative will keep you in the loop for every step.
 The Benchmark Fence & Deck Co. team will work to correct any parts of the fence you may not be satisfied with as your satisfaction is our goal.
 When you've considered all three things and finally decide what kind of fence you'd like, we'll be happy to help!